y0gi9/vsro-discord-bot/README.md

 const totalQuery = 'SELECT COUNT(*) AS count FROM SRO_VT_ACCOUNT..TB_User';
 ```

-9. ***If you need to edit or see the commands you can find them in the commands folder with the following names**
+9. If you need to edit or see the commands you can find them in the commands folder with the following names:
 ```addgold.js
 checkgold.js
 addsilk.js